 While in law school at the University of Arkansas at Little Rock William H. Bowen School of Law, Jason was a member of both the Law Review and Trial Team.

 As the managing partner of the firm’s Little Rock office, Jason is involved in all aspects of the firm’s Arkansas personal injury practice.

 In addition to his work helping people injured in a variety of workplace and other accidents, Jason serves on Hare Wynn’s complex litigation team, which handles class and mass actions throughout the country.
-As part of the lead counsel trial team in the federal multi-district litigation In Re Syngenta GMO Corn Litigation MDL No. 2591, Jason represented American corn farmers in twenty-two states, resulting in a verdict of nearly $218 million.
+As part of the lead counsel trial team in the federal multi-district litigation In Re Syngenta GMO Corn Litigation MDL No. 2591, Jason represented American corn farmers in twenty-two states, resulting in a verdict of nearly $218 million- the 10th largest jury verdict in the United States in 2017.
+The historic verdict resulted in a $1.51 billion global settlement for American’s corn farmers and stands as the largest recovery in an agricultural litigation in the history of the United States.
 Jason also serves as co-lead counsel in a class action involving Arkansas accident victims who have been further harmed by the deceptive billing practices of a national hospital chain.

 - Arkansas, 2004

 - U.S. District Courts for the Eastern and Western Districts of Arkansas

 - U.S. Court of Appeals for the Eighth Circuit

 - Arkansas Trial Lawyers Association